opencog/docker/opencog/lang-mst/README.md

 3. Type in any sentence you wish.
 If the words appear in the dataset, and there are appropriate disjuncts on them, then the sentence will parse.

+The parser will be slow to startup, asportions of the database are loaded, including expressions for the `LEFT-WALL`, of which there will typically be millions.
+This size of this set is reduced only by clustering, done in a later stage.
+One a lookup is done, the results are cached, so later access should be faster.
+The first-time lookup of words during parsing is likewise slow; subsequent access is cached.

 Semi-automated